top of page

 For the chicken, make pockets under the skin on both sides.
 Spoon the marinade into the pockets and spread it onto the meat.
 Pour the remaining marinade into the cavity of the chicken and marinate for at least 4 hours, but overnight is always preferred.

-While the chicken is cooking make the migas.
-Soak the bread in milk, salt and paprika for 30 minutes till soft.
-Make sure to get the crusty parts immersed in the milk.
+While the chicken is cooking, make the migas.
+Soak the bread in milk, salt, and paprika for 30 minutes until soft.
+Make sure to immerse the crusty parts in the milk.

-After 30 minutes add the oil to a large frying pan.
-Squeeze out as much milk as you can from the bread and add to the pan.
-When all the bread is added, turn the heat up to medium-high and pat the bread down to flatten it on the pan.
+After 30 minutes, add the oil to a large frying pan.
+Squeeze out as much milk as possible from the bread and add to the pan.
+When all the bread is added, turn the heat up to medium-high and pat it down to flatten it on the pan.
 Fry for 2-3 minutes till you smell the bread toasting well.
 Flip the bread over, it is okay if it breaks up, Fryy for another 2-3 minutes till the second side is also crisp.
 Serve immediately with the chicken.
 If the migas have been made ahead, you can make it crisp again by refrying it on the pan.

-For the dressing, add the oil to a small pot and add the remaining marinade.
+Add the oil to a small pot and the remaining marinade for the dressing.
 Cook for 1-2 minutes.
 Add the vinegar and sherry and simmer for 1 minute.
 Pour the dripping, it will be very little, dripping from the roasting pan and cook for 1 minute.

 To serve, cut the chicken into bits and lay it on a wide platter.
 You can add the migas over or around the chicken.
 Drizzle over the dressing on the chicken and migas.
 Serve immediately.